tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 test-opa   Active   17s
 ```

-## Adding another contraint using the same template
+## Adding another constraint using the same template

-Once a contraint template exists, it can be used for multiple use-cases.
+Once a constraint template exists, it can be used for multiple use-cases.

-For example, this constaint would check that a label named `stage` is set on any pod spec that is sent to the Kubernetes API:
+For example, this constraint would check that a label named `stage` is set on any pod spec that is sent to the Kubernetes API:

 ```
 apiVersion: constraints.gatekeeper.sh/v1beta1